-(vii) All development should be located in the least hazardous location on the property, as specified by the Qualified Professional.

-- (viii) Any proposed development must be: - (A) setback a minimum of 15.0 m from the natural boundary estimated for 1.0 m of sea level rise; or - (B) where the development site is at the top of a bluff that is 30 degrees or more from horizontal and where the toe of the bluff is subject to erosion and is less than 15.0 m from a natural boundary of the sea, the minimum setback from the top of bluff must be equal to 3 times the height of the bluff as measured from the toe of the bluff to the elevation of the building foundation at its lowest point.
+- (vii) All development should be located in the least hazardous location on the property, as specified by the Qualified Professional. - (viii) Any proposed structural support or landfill used to achieve flood construction level must be: - (A) setback a minimum of 15.0 metres from the natural boundary of the sea estimated for 1.0 metre of sea level rise; or - (B) where the development site is at the top of a bluff that is 30 degrees or more from horizontal and where the toe of the bluff is subject to erosion and is less than 15.0 metres from a natural boundary of the sea, the minimum setback from the top of bluff must be equal to 3 times the height of the bluff as measured from the toe of the bluff to the elevation of the building foundation at its lowest point.